geeksblabla/geeksblabla.com/blablas/ep198/index.md

 00:00:00 - Intro and welcoming guests

-00:02:26 - How would you define "AI for Good," and why is it important today? an you share your journey or experience with AI and social good projects?
+00:02:26 - How would you define "AI for Good" and why is it important today?
+Can you share your journey or experience with AI and social good projects?

 00:15:02 - What are some notable examples of AI addressing global challenges, such as healthcare, climate change, or education, and have you worked on any projects where AI made a tangible positive impact?